cysouw/diathesis/text/c07_reflexive.md

 ### --- Self-inflicted reflexive alternations --- {.unnumbered}

 To test for the presence of the self-inflicting reflexive construction, there are various syntactic characteristics to look out for.
 First, it is always possible to add the intensifier *selbst* to the reflexive pronoun [@next a].
 Further, the pronoun *sich* can be negated [@next b] and stressed [@next c].
-These characteristics do not hold for any of the diatheses marked by *sich*.
+These characteristics do not hold for any of the diatheses marked by *sich* as discussed later in this chapter.

 ::: ex
 a.
 Er sieht sich (selbst).